 Q. What do I need to do before coming to class?

-ANSWER: After purchasing and enrolling in a class here on the site, you will receive a application and welcome letter from an Applewood’s instructor via email.
+ANSWER: After purchasing and enrolling in a class here on the site, you will receive a application and welcome letter via email.
 Please fill out and sign each document and make a copy of your dog’s Rabies certificate to bring to class on the first day.

 Q: Where is Applewoods located?
 What do I do when I arrive?